Types Of Blinds

 A single piece of flat fabric raised and lowered by a chain control.
 Roller Blinds come in many styles, such as sheer and blackout, making them very versatile.
 The fabrics also have a range of properties, including Mould Resistance, Flame Retardant and Energy Saving, something to bear in mind when choosing blinds for bathrooms, office areas or conservatories.

 Good for covering large window areas, especially angled spaces.
-Like roller blinds, they come with different fabric properties so that you can choose flame resistant or anti-mould depending on the room.
+Like roller blinds, vertical blinds come with different fabric properties so that you can choose flame resistant or anti-mould depending on the room.
 Some fabrics do come with a blackout backing although we refer to them as Dimout since light can enter the room around the individual slats.

-Also known as Mirage Blinds, Day and Night Blinds and Zebra Blinds, these operate in a similar way to rollers with a cord to raise and lower the entire blind.
+Also known as Mirage Blinds, Day and Night Blinds and Zebra Blinds, vision blinds operate in a similar way to rollers with a cord to raise and lower the entire blind.
 However they also have contrasting fabric panels that can be aligned to allow light in.
 Between the solid panels is a mesh fabric that works in a similar way to net curtains, making it one of the most versatile blind types available.

 Like roller blinds, Pleated Blinds can be raised and lowered by a simple cord mechanism.
 However, rather than rolling up, they concertina.
 Modern technology prevents pleats from dropping and they come in a beautiful array of textures, patterns and colours.
 They're always a popular choice for conservatories as some fabrics have reflective properties.

 Venetian Blinds come with varying slat widths with 25mm being the most popular, hence the wide range of colours available in this width.
 The slats are mostly made from aluminium and while they can be used in kitchens and bathrooms, we advise against shiny finishes in damp areas as they can dull.
 Veterans are very versatile and offer a lot of privacy.